d-krupke/cpsat-primer/README.md

 ### Conditional Constraints

-Linear constraints (Add), BoolOr, and BoolAnd support to be activated by a condition.
+Linear constraints (Add), BoolOr, and BoolAnd support being activated by a condition.
 This is not only a very helpful constraint for many applications, but it is also a constraint that is highly inefficient to model with linear optimization ([Big M Method](https://en.wikipedia.org/wiki/Big_M_method)).
 My current experience shows that CP-SAT can work much more efficient with this kind of constraint.